MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

 - can track versions
 - can set TTL to expire values such as passwords
 - can be integrated with CloudFormation
+- does not rotate parameters by default

 ## Storage

 ### S3: Simple Storage Service
-- S3 is **Object-based**
+- S3 is **object-based**
 	- key (name of the object)
 	- value (data)
 	- version ID
 	- metadata
+	  - system metadata (e.g. last-modified date)
+	  - user-defined metadata
 	- sub-resources
 		- access control lists (ACL)
 		- torrent
+- Object can be retrieved as a whole or partially
+  - partial retrieval through Range HTTP header
 - Files can be between 0-5TB
+- objects are private by default
-- unlimited storage space
+- **unlimited** storage space
+- pay as you use
 - cannot install operating system on
 - Files are stored in **Buckets**
-	- up to 100 buckets per account by default
+	- up to 100 buckets per account by default (maximum 1000 per account)
 	- by default, all new buckets are private
 	- buckets can be configured to create access logs which log all requests made to the S3 bucket
+	- Bucket ownership is not transferable
+	- Buckets cannot be nested and cannot have bucket within another bucket
+	- Bucket name and region cannot be changed, once created
 - S3 is a **universal** namespace (globally)
 	- URL styles
 		- virtual style: ```https://<bucketname>-s3-<region>.amazonaws.com/<filename>```
 		- path style: ```https://s3-<region>.amazonaws.com/<bucketname>```
 		- static hosting: ```https://<bucketname>-s3-website-<region>```
 		- legacy global endpoint (limited support and discouraged)
+	- Even though S3 is a global service, buckets are created within a region specified during the creation of the bucket
 - **HTTP 200 code** returned to browser if upload to S3 is successful
 - consistency model
-	- **read after write consistency for PUTS of new Objects**
+	- **read after write (strong) consistency for PUTS of new Objects**
 	- **eventual consistency for overwrite PUTS and DELETES**
 - standard availability
 	- **99.99%** availability by Amazon (chance of the file being available)
 	- **11x9s** durability (chance of not losing the file)
 - S3 features
   - **tiered storage**
-		- **standard**
+  	- **standard**: cheaper for access but expensive for storage
-		- **IA** (infrequent accessed): less frequent but rapid access, low storage fee but retrieval fee charged
+  	- **IA** (infrequent accessed): less frequent but rapid access; cheaper for storage but expensive for access; 99.9% availability
-		- **One Zone-IA** (no multiple AZ): similar to Reduced Redundancy; good to store data that is easy to reproduce; 99.50% availability
+  	- **One Zone-IA** (no multiple AZ): similar to Reduced Redundancy; good to store data that is easy to reproduce; 99.5% availability
+  	  - same high durability, high throughput, and low latency as standard and IA
+  	  - S3 One Zone-IA storage class is set at the object level and can exist in the same bucket as S3 Standard and S3 Standard-IA
-		- **Intelligent tiering** (by ML): standard + IA
+  	- **Intelligent tiering** (by ML): standard + IA; 99.9% availability
-		- **Glacier**: retrieval time can be configured
+  	- **Glacier**: retrieval time can be configured; 99.9% availability
+  	  - retrieval type: standard; expedited; bulk
-		- **Glacier Deep Archive**: retrieval time about 12 hours
+  	- **Glacier Deep Archive**: retrieval time about 12 hours; minimum storage duration of 180 days; 99.9% availability
   - **lifecycle** management
+  	- 2 types of behavior
+  	  - Transition in which the storage class for the objects change
+  	  - Expiration where the objects expire and are permanently deleted
   	- automates moving the objects between different storage tiers
   	- integrates with versioning; can be on current or previous versions
+  	- Object’s lifecycle management applies to both Non Versioning and Versioning enabled buckets
+  	- Lifecycle configuration on MFA-enabled buckets is not supported
-	- versioning
+  - **versioning**
   	- once enabled, cannot be disabled, only suspended
   	- integrates with lifecycle rules
   	- has MFA Delete capability: has to provide MFA auth to delete a file
+  	  - only the bucket owner (root account) can enable MFA delete
+  	- Permissions are set at the version level.
+Each version has its own object owner; an AWS account that creates the object version is the owner.
+You can set different permissions for different versions of the same object
+  	- Versioning does NOT prevent Bucket deletion and must be backed up
   - **cross region replication**
+  	- a bucket-level feature that enables automatic, asynchronous copying of objects across buckets in different AWS regions
+  	- S3 can replicate all or a subset of objects with specific key name prefixes
   	- must have versioning enabled on both source and destination buckets
   	- when turned on, files in bucket before turning on are not automatically replicated
   	- delete markers and deletions are not replicated cross region
+  	- S3 encrypts all data in transit across AWS regions using SSL
+  	- Objects created with server-side encryption using AWS KMS–managed encryption (SSE-KMS) keys are not replicated, by default
+  	- S3 does not replicate objects in the source bucket for which the bucket owner does not have permissions.
-	- encryption
+  - **encryption**
-		- encryption in transit is achieved by SSL/TLS
+  	- encryption **in transit** is achieved by SSL/TLS (HTTPS)
-		- encryption at rest (server side) is achieved by
+  	- encryption at rest at **server** side
-			- S3 managed keys: SSE-S3 (AES)
+  		- S3 managed keys: SSE-S3 (AES-256)
   		- AWS key management service: SSE-KMS (has quota for number of requests; upload and download count towards quota)
   		- Customer provided keys: SSE-C
-		- encryption at rest at client side
+  	- encryption at rest at **client** side
+  	  - AWS KMS-managed Customer Master Key (CMK)
+  	  - Client-side master key
+  	- If you need server-side encryption for all of the objects that are stored in a bucket, use a bucket policy
+  	- if you chose to use server-side encryption with customer-provided encryption keys (SSE-C), you must provide encryption key information
+  	  - e.g. with request header `x-amz-server-side-encryption-customer-key-MD5`
   - MFA Delete
+  - Notification
+    - S3 notification feature enables notifications to be triggered when certain events happen in your bucket
+    - Notifications are enabled at Bucket level
+    - Notifications can be configured to be filtered by the prefix and suffix of the key name of objects.
+However, filtering rules cannot be defined with  overlapping prefixes, overlapping suffixes, or prefix and suffix overlapping
+    - S3 can publish the following events
+      - New Objects created event
+      - Object Removal event
+      - Reduced Redundancy Storage (RRS) object lost event
+    - S3 can publish events to the following destination
+      - SNS topic
+      - SQS queue
+      - AWS Lambda
   - S3 object lock
   	- write once, read many (**WORM**) model
+  	- prevents an object from being deleted or overwritten for a fixed amount of time or indefinitely
   	- can be on single or multiple objects
   	- governance (can't overwrite or delete without permission) vs. compliance mode (can't be modified by anyone, including root user)
   	- legal hold (no retention period)
   - S3 Glacier vault lock
   	- with vault lock policy: once locked, policy cannot be changed
   - performance enhancement
   	- **prefix**: increase performance by spreading reads across prefix
   		- more prefixes, more requests you can do at the same time
   	- **multipart uploads** (required for >5G file)
-		- S3 byte-range fetches: download large files by parts
+  	- S3 **byte-range fetches**: download large files by parts
   	- S3 Select: retrieve partial data of an object by SQL
   		- Glacier Select
   - share S3 buckets across accounts (3 ways)
   	- Bucket policy & IAM (bucket level; programmatic only)
   	- Bucket ACL & IAM (object level; programmatic only)
   	- Cross-account IAM roles (programmatic and console)
+  - Pre-signed URLs
+    - Pre-signed URLs allows user to be able to download or upload a specific object without requiring AWS security credentials or permissions
+    - Pre-signed URL allows anyone access to the object identified in the URL, provided the creator of the URL has permissions to access that object
+    - Creation of the pre-signed URLs requires the creator to provide his security credentials, specify a bucket name, an object key, an HTTP method (GET for download object & PUT of uploading objects), and expiration date and time
+    - Pre-signed URLs are valid only till the expiration date & time
-	- transfer acceleration through CloudFront
+  - Transfer Acceleration through CloudFront
+  - Website hosting
+    - S3 can be used for Static Website hosting with Client side scripts
+    - S3 does not support server-side scripting
+    - S3, in conjunction with Route 53, supports hosting a website at the root domain which can point to the S3 website endpoint
+    - S3 website endpoints do not support HTTPS
+    - For S3 website hosting the content should be made publicly readable which can be provided using a bucket policy or an ACL on an object
+    - User can configure the index, error document as well as configure the conditional routing of on object name
+    - The bucket must have the same name as your domain or subdomain
+      - For example, if you want to use the subdomain `portal.tutorialsdojo.com`, the name of the bucket must be `portal.tutorialsdojo.com`.
   - **DataSync**
   	- moves large amounts of data
+  	- good for S3 (including Glacier and Glacier Deep Archive), EFS, FSx
   	- used with NFS- and SMB-compatible file systems
   	- replication can be done hourly, daily, or weekly
   	- install the DataSync agent to start the replication
   	- can be used to replicate EFS to EFS
+  	- for speed, data verification can be disabled during transfer and can be enabled post transfer for data integrity
+  - Deletion
+    - S3 allows deletion of a single object or multiple objects (max 1000) in a single call
+    - For deleting Versioned buckets, if an object key is provided, S3 inserts a delete marker and the previous current object become non current object
+    - if an object key with a version ID is provided, the object is permanently deleted
+    - if the version ID is of the delete marker, the delete marker is removed and the previous non current version becomes the current version object
+    - Deletion can be MFA enabled for adding extra security
+  - Other operations
+    - Copying of object up to 5GB can be performed using a single operation and multipart upload can be used for uploads up to 5TB
 - S3 cost
 	- storage (depending on tiers)
 	- (number of) requests and data retrieval
 	- storage management pricing
-	- data transfer
+	- data transfer (out)
 	- transfer acceleration (use CloudFront)
 	- cross region replication
+	- free:
+	  - data transfer into S3
 - Athena
 	- interactive query service to query data in S3 with SQL
 	- serverless